Share with your friends

 "Secret" corridor

-It was built between the Vatican and Castel Sant'Angelo so that the pope could quickly flee to the safety of the citadel during threatening times.
+It was built to connect the Vatican and Castel Sant'Angelo.
+Reasoon: So the pope could quickly flee to the safety of the citadel during threatening times.

 The final act of Puccini's famous Tosca opera takes place here.
 After the heroine's lover is executed, she throws herself over the wall to her death.